bibliotechy/ikaria/src/articles/counter-narrative-for-psychic-diversity.md

 > In the end, what it comes down to for me is that I desperately feel the need
 > to connect with other folks like myself so I can validate my experiences and
 > not feel so damn alone in the world, so I can pass along the lessons I’ve
-> learned to help make it easier for other people struggling like myself.By my
+> learned to help make it easier for other people struggling like myself.
+By my
 > nature and the way I was raised, I don’t trust mainstream medicine or
 > corporate culture, but the fact that I’m sitting here writing this essay right
 > now is proof that their drugs are helping me.
 And I’m looking for others out